e-arslan/SingleCellAnalysis/scATAC/Packages/snapATAC/README.md

 ## Step 2.
 Add cell-by-bin matrix
 Adding the cell-by-bin matrix of 5kb resolution to the snap object.

-This super sparse matrix(dgCMatrix) is added to bmat of snap object.
+This super sparse matrix(dgCMatrix) is added to bmat of snap object. dgCMatrix class allows to compact that huge matrix.
+For instance if you wanna change the class of cell by bin to matrix, it expands from ~300MB to ~15GB.

+## Step 3.
+Matrix binarization

+Converting the cell-by-bin count matrix to a binary matrix.
+Some items in the count matrix have abnormally high coverage perhaps due to the alignment errors.
+Therefore, we next remove top 0.1% items in the count matrix and then convert the remaining non-zero values to 1.